prepcb/PhaseField/README.md

 # PhaseField
-To access and compile the code run the script
+To access and compile the code run the script $ .
+Paramesh.scr